cyberjunky/3commas-cyber-bots/README.md

 ### Debugging

-Set debug to True in config.ini and check log file `logs/galaxyscore.log` or `logs/altrank.log` for debug information
+Set debug to True in config.ini and check the appropriate log file under `logs/` for debug information
 ```
 debug = True
 ```